erlv/libPerformanceMatters/docs/cpu_notes.md

-## Why we need optimization based on the architecture?

 ## The normal Operation cost supported by CPU
 Following is the table based on the X86 CPU.
 - Typical Latency:  how many cycles the instruction will takes